 Course Requirements Checklist

-For this collaborative discussion board, the instructor will place the student into a group at the beginning of the course.
-The student will participate in 4 Group Discussion Board Forums that will discuss cases from the textbook.
-Each forum consists of 2 parts, the thread and the reply.
-Each thread must be at least 400 words excluding the reference section.
-For each Group Discussion Board Forum, the student will reply to one other thread.
-The reply must be at least 250 words excluding the reference section.
+The student will participate in four Discussions referencing cases from the textbook.
+Each Discussion consists of two parts, the thread and the reply.
+Each thread must be supported by at least two scholarly citations and be at least 400 words excluding the reference section.
+For each Discussion, the student will reply to one other thread.
+Each reply must be supported by at least two scholarly citations and be at least 250 words excluding the reference section.
+MLO: A, B, C, D, E

-There will be 4 exams in this course completed in Connect.
-Each exam will be based on the textbook readings and contain problems and/or multiple-choice questions.
+Quizzes will be completed in Connect.
+Each quiz will be open-book, open-notes and contain multiple-choice questions.
+MLO: B, C, D, E